naveen17797/gitpress/README.md

 # Gitpress
 Run wordpress directly on github pages

+## Want to see live demo ?
+Go to my github pages site at [https://naveen17797.github.io/](https://naveen17797.github.io/)

 ## What does this repo do ?
 This helps to host your wordpress site in github pages